 The Distant Viewing Lab uses and develops computational techniques to analyze visual culture on a large scale.
-It seeks to develop tools, methods, and datasets that can be re-used by other researchers.
+It develops tools, methods, and datasets that can be re-used by other researchers.
 The lab engages closely with critical cultural and data studies, aiming to make explicit the interpretive act of algorithmic logic.
 The Lab is directed by Taylor Arnold and Lauren Tilton and located at the University of Richmond.

 For the theoretical underpinnings of the lab, see the following paper: